ioBroker/dm-utils/README.md

 ### Controls

 The device manager tab allows the user to control devices too.
-If devices are controllable, the device manager tab shows a control elements in the device card.
+If devices are controllable, the device manager tab shows the control elements in the device card.

 When the user clicks on a control (i.e., a button in the UI), the `DeviceManagement` implementation's `handleXxxAction()` is called, and the adapter can perform arbitrary actions